GoogleCloudPlatform/knfsd-cache-utils/deployment/fanout.md

   # Fanout Specific Configuration
   CACHEFILESD_DISK_TYPE               = "pd-balanced"                          // Use a Persistent Disk as we want the fanout node to have a larger cache
   CACHEFILESD_PERSISTENT_DISK_SIZE_GB = 5120                                   // Use a large PD to maximise cache hits
-  MACHINE_TYPE                        = "n1-highmem-32"                        // Use a higher CPU and Memory machine type to increase fanout performance
+  MACHINE_TYPE                        = "n2-highmem-32"                        // Use a higher CPU and Memory machine type to increase fanout performance
+  ENABLE_HIGH_BANDWIDTH_CONFIGURATION = true                                   // Use a higher bandwidth configuration
   KNFSD_NODES                         = 1                                      // Only deploy 1 node in the cluster because we want a single fanout node
   EXPORT_MAP                          = "10.0.5.5;/remoteexport;/remoteexport" // Define the exports in the standard way
   PROXY_BASENAME                      = "rendercluster1-fanout"                // Give this proxy a unique base name